PeteDaGuru/db-client-neo4j/README.md

 Note that various advanced parameters for sessions and transactions may be set.
 The IDE / VSCode typescript plugin should be helpful and guide we to appropriate code comments, and the online docs for the Neo4j javascript driver are at https://neo4j.com/docs/api/javascript-driver/current/.

+## Tests
+Tests require a Neo4j DB - an Aura cloud instance or local one can be used.
+* `yarn test` runs just a simple 'ok' test that touches the primary path through the code.
+* `yarn test:write` runs more tests that write to the DB (but should be fairly safe)

 ## Potential Enhancements
-* use the Neo4j DbResult in a streaming mode to allow larger-than-memory results (can be redirected to a file) `dbResultAsStream()`
+* use the Neo4j DbResult in a streaming mode to allow larger-than-memory results
 * Handle invocations from a browser web client
 * Use browser typescript support via Module Shims 2.0 - support typescript type erasure https://github.com/guybedford/es-module-shims (Guy Bedford 2025-02-27): https://guybedford.com/es-module-shims-2.0